v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-for-spo-odb-and-teams.md

 ## (New!)
 Quarantine in ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams

- **Beginning in late May 2018, [quarantine](quarantine-email-messages.md) capabilities in the Security &amp; Compliance Center are being extended to ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams. **
+ **Beginning in late May 2018, [quarantine](quarantine-email-messages.md) capabilities in the Security &amp; Compliance Center are being extended to ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams.**

 When a file in SharePoint Online, OneDrive for Business, or Microsoft Teams is identified as malicious, in addition to ATP blocking the file from being opened or shared, that file is included in a list of quarantined items.
-(In the Security &amp; Compliance Center, go to **Threat management** \> **Review** \> **Quarantine** and filter for Content.)
+(In the Security &amp; Compliance Center, go to **Threat management** \> **Review** \> **Quarantine** and filter for **Content**.)

 If you're part of your organization's Office 365 security team and have the necessary [permissions assigned in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md), you can download, release, report, and delete files that are detected as malicious by ATP from quarantine.